vsouza/awesome-ios/README.md

 *Debugging tools, crash reports, logs and console UI's.*

 - [Xniffer](https://github.com/xmartlabs/Xniffer) - A swift network profiler built on top of URLSession.
+- [🛠Configs]https://github.com/michaelhenry/XConfigs) - A quick, simple and stylish solution for your development and remote configurations.
 - [Netfox](https://github.com/kasketis/netfox) - A lightweight, one line setup, iOS / macOS network debugging library!
 - [PonyDebugger](https://github.com/square/PonyDebugger) - Remote network and data debugging for your native iOS app using Chrome Developer Tools.
 - [DBDebugToolkit](https://github.com/dbukowski/DBDebugToolkit) - Set of easy to use debugging tools for iOS developers & QA engineers.